clemson-cal/app-binary2d/README.md

 The last configuration with `--tokio` approaches ~70% scaling on a single node.
 On a 28-core Mac Pro workstation, it tops 90 million zone-updates per second, per RK step (Mzps), with the block size set to 64.
 For comparison, message passing with blocks ~ physical cores tops out at ~100 Mzps with message passing.

 Since the optimal mode depends on the mesh configuration, we are tentatively planning to maintain both parallelization strategies.
 That may not mean that all runtime configurations are supported in both parallelization modes.
 For example runs with tracer particles may require `--tokio`.

+# Developer guidelines

+The main branch may updated incrementally with improvements to the code performance, documentation, and non-breaking changes to the user interface or analysis scripts.
+New features which are expected to remain incomplete for days or weeks are developed on separate _feature branches_.
+Presently, the work-in-progess features are on the following branches:

+- `energy-eqn`: Includes thermodynamics of viscous heating, radiative cooling, etc.
+- `tracers`: Massless tracer particles which help to visualize the accretion flow
+- `orbital-ev`: Evolution of the binary orbital parameters under gravitational and accretion forces